Skip to content

 Architecture Overview

-For runtime behavior details — reconciliation lifecycle, child controller pattern, and status reporting — see Internals.
+For runtime behavior details — reconciliation lifecycle, parent-owned resource management, and status reporting — see Internals.
 For lifecycle task orchestration (migrations, upgrades, drain strategies), see Lifecycle.

 How it works